 Also, if you are the contact person for a customer, supplier or lot owner, we may use your personal information such as your name or contact details to manage our services or processes.

-- Depending on the product or service or issue concerned, we may use for or disclose personal information to:
+Depending on the product, service or issue concerned, we may use or disclose personal information to:

 - insurers, credit providers, courts, tribunals and regulatory authorities (including the Australian Tax Office) as required or authorised by law;